 En route, drivers cross the very impressive Storebælt Bridge – DKK240 toll payable both ways.
 Small discounts are given for return journeys on weekends – simply pay with the same credit card on the return journey or show the first ticket when paying with cash.

 The pylons of this bridge are at 254 m the highest points in Denmark.
 The pylons are also the highest building structures in Scandinavia.
 At the time of completion in 1998, the span of the bridge was the longest in the world – since fallen to third.
 The East Bridge is 6,790 m in total including a free span of 1,624 m between the two pylons with a further 535 m on each side between the pylons and anchor block.
-No stopping on the bridge but use the first highway exits on either side of the bridge for short drive to fine viewing points.
+No stopping on the bridge but use the first highway exits on either side of the bridge for a short drive to fine viewing points.

 A great stopover when driving from Copenhagen is the Trelleborg Viking ring fortress – it is just off the highway near the bridge on Zealand.
 It is an important site but probably not of sufficient interest to warrant a full day trip on its own from Copenhagen.
+The Ladby Viking Burial Ship Museum is also an interesting sight on the island Fyn and best reached by car.